cjus/node-neo4j-presentation/presentation/teleprompt.md

 In fact, one way of improving memory is to build :more: mental graphs by creating new [links] (or associations) to existing memories.

-# Graph databases
+# ^Graph databases
 -------------------------------------
-This all brings us to ^ [Graph Databases] - software tools for building and working with graphs.
+This all brings us to [Graph Databases] - software tools for building and working with graphs.

 Rather than organize [data] as collections of [tables], [rows], and [columns] -